-2. Your car as an income producing asset – ride sharing services
+2. Your car as an income-producing asset – ride-sharing services

 Usually, cars are a terrible investment as they lose value over time.
-However not if you can turn it into an income producing asset when you’re not driving.
+However not if you can turn it into an income-producing asset when you’re not driving.

 Do you use your car every day?
-Websites like Car Next Door and GoGet are a great way to rent someone else’s car or rent out your own for extra cash.
+Websites like Car Next Door and GoGet are great ways to rent someone else’s car or rent out your own for extra cash.
 These sites work so well that you might even consider whether you need a car at all.
 Could you sell your car?
 I have lots of friends and clients who’ve sold their cars because of these types of car-sharing services.

 Another way to make money from your car is to become an Uber driver.
 There are no minimum hours and as long as your car is new and clean enough you and your car make your savings grow.

 A lot of people are making money from this, and for good reason.